johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-06-06-how-im-using-cassette-part-2/index.md

 authors: johnnyreilly
 tags: [RequireJS, cassette]
 hide_table_of_contents: false
+description: 'Cassettes script dependency order feature is the most useful, managing script order manually is tedious.
+Use server-side or JavaScript asset references.'
 ---

 [Last time](../2013-05-04-how-im-using-cassette/index.md) I wrote about Cassette I was talking about how to generally get up and running.
 How to use Cassette within an ASP.Net MVC project.
 What I want to write about now is (in my eyes) the most useful feature of Cassette by a country mile.
 This is Cassettes ability to ensure scripts are served in dependency order.